 To the nearest location where the radio can be repaired or the affected vehicle replaced if the cause for the loss of communication is the failure of the train radio, as long as another means of communication is provided between the driver and the signaler.

 CER explained that there should be a distinction between lack of network connection and network failure.
 A problem on the on-board or a problem on the infrastructure.
 Appendix B 8.2 should be failure of train radio or failure of detection of voice radio network by on-board unit in order to be fully clear.
 ERA considered that more information is needed in the application guide.
 NSA DK explained that the heading of 7.7 should be modified as it could be understand that the network is down.
 Finally, NSA FR raised an issue with 8.1 and the scope of train preparation.
 The definition of train preparation should be modified from train pathway to train paths.
 CER considered that the title of 8.1 should be failure of train radio detected before entering into service.

+ETF indicated that the term “nearest location” is considered too vague as it could be interpreted differently by the different RUs.

 In order to answer the request from NSA FR, it has been agreed to amend the definition of train preparation in the glossary as follows: